U.S. flag An official website of the United States government

 Feed Your Mind Main Page

 Congress appropriated a total of $7.5 million to fund the Agricultural Biotechnology Education and Outreach Initiative, which calls upon the U.S. Food and Drug Administration (FDA) to provide education and outreach to the public on agricultural biotechnology and food and animal feed ingredients derived from biotechnology.
-The FDA is currently working on this initiative in coordination with U.S. Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).
+The FDA worked on this initiative in coordination with U.S. Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).

 Consolidated Appropriations Act, 2017